 Cyberia Location #1 The Screamer Arena!
-[With Footage]

 An impressive digital mock up of the Screamer Arena.

 Tod Tastic; the popular compere at the Screamer Arena.
+He liked nothing more than screaming into a microphone, insulting everyone present including the fighters.

 A promo photo of Joey Knuckles.
 Played by amateur boxer Ralph White.
+A fan favourite

-Another promo shot of Tod Tastic.
+Another promo shot of Tod Tastic showing off his extended leather jockstrap.

 Some sort of ninja.